Apple's mettle in India tested in squabble over anti-spam app

 But Apple is still some time away from opening its flagship stores in the country due to the requirement that direct sales outlets have 30 percent local content, a separate source added.

-The sources declined to be identified as they were not authorised to speak to media.
+The sources declined to be identified as they were not authorized to speak to media.
 Apple declined to comment on its sales and distribution strategy.

 Until Apple successfully tackles its regulatory and sales hurdles, its higher-end iPhones are likely to remain too expensive for many Indian consumers while for its older models, rivals have matched many of Apple’s features at far lower prices.